istSOS/istSOS4/dummy_data/README.md

 # Dummy data

-The dataset consists of observed properties for a specified number of entities ("things") over a defined time interval with a given frequency.
+This container create a random dataset to mimik real case monitoring network.
+It allows to create a specified number of entities ("things") for each observed properties with observations over a defined time interval with a given frequency.
 Additionally, it includes information about locations, historical locations, features of interest, sensors, datastreams, and observations associated with the things.

-## Parameters
+## Input Parameters

 - `n_things` (int): Specifies the number of things being observed in the dataset.
 - `n_observed_properties` (int): Denotes the number of different properties or features being recorded for each item.